awsdocs/aws-cloudhsm-user-guide/doc_source/java-sample-hash.md

 This sample shows how to generate a hash of a message using an HSM and the SHA\-512 hash algorithm\.

-This example uses the `loginWithExplicitCredentials()` method in the [Log In To and Out Of an HSM](java-sample-login.md) sample to log in to the HSM, but you can substitute the login method that you prefer\.
+This example uses the `loginWithEnvVars()` method in the [Log In To and Out Of an HSM](java-sample-login.md) sample to log in to the HSM, but you can substitute the login method that you prefer\.
 Also, the sample assumes that [the Cavium provider](use-cavium-provider.md) is included in your Java provider file\.
 If it is not, create an instance of the provider and substitute it for the **Cavium** string\.

 ```
 package com.amazonaws.cloudhsm.examples;